Mentoring tools and resources

 Use the decision tree below to help you determine if mentoring is a good option for you at this time.

 Are you ready to be mentored?
-Download the Mentoring Toolkit for tips, checklists, and worksheets to guide you through every step of the process, from self-discovery to mentor selection and ensuring success in your mentoring relationship.
+Download the Mentoring Toolkit (PDF) for tips, checklists, and worksheets to guide you through every step of the process, from self-discovery to mentor selection and ensuring success in your mentoring relationship.

 On April 18, 2017, a panel of distinguished UW leaders moderated by Vice President of Human Resources Mindy Kornberg discussed mentoring and their career paths.
 Watch the 90-minute video.